dubzn/liars-proof/README.md

 #### Problems Solved

-✅ **No Cheating**: Cryptographic proofs prevent players from lying about their cards ✅ **No Information Leakage**: Opponents learn nothing beyond what you claim ✅ **Verifiable Fairness**: All game logic is on-chain and auditable ✅ **Trustless**: No need for trusted intermediaries or servers
+- ✅ **No Cheating**: Cryptographic proofs prevent players from lying about their cards
+- ✅ **No Information Leakage**: Opponents learn nothing beyond what you claim
+- ✅ **Verifiable Fairness**: All game logic is on-chain and auditable
+- ✅ **Trustless**: No need for trusted intermediaries or servers

 ### Making On-Chain Games Practical

 **Before Liars Proof:**

-❌ All game state visible → No strategy possible
+- ❌ All game state visible → No strategy possible
-❌ No hidden information → Can't implement classic game mechanics
+- ❌ No hidden information → Can't implement classic game mechanics

 **With Liars Proof:**

-✅ Private game state → Strategic gameplay possible
+- ✅ Private game state → Strategic gameplay possible
-✅ Verifiable claims → Fair and secure with ZK
+- ✅ Verifiable claims → Fair and secure with ZK
-✅ Hidden information → Classic game mechanics work on-chain
+- ✅ Hidden information → Classic game mechanics work on-chain

-## 🚧 Challenges I Ran Into
+## 🚧 Challenges

 ### Network Instability & Transaction Failures